TL;DR

 How Does Waterfall Enrichment Solve the Single-Source Problem?

-Cleanlist was built on a different premise: why rely on one source when you can query all of them?
+Cleanlist was built on a fundamentally different premise: why trust one source when you can query all of them and verify the results?

-1. Source 1 returns an email → verify it in real-time → if valid, return it
+- Source 1 returns an email — verify it via SMTP in real-time — if it's valid, lock it in

-2. Source 1 misses or returns invalid → cascade to Source 2 → verify → return if valid
+- Source 1 misses or returns an invalid address — cascade to Source 2 — verify — return if valid

-3. Continue through 15+ sources until the best verified result is found
+- Continue through 15+ sources until the best verified result is found for every field

-Every email is verified before it hits your CRM.
-Not periodically.
-Not in batch.
+Every email is verified before it touches your CRM.
+Not on a schedule.
+Not in a nightly batch.
 Every single lookup, every single time.
+We ran 500 contacts through this process in January 2026—the same 500 we tested ZoomInfo, Apollo, and Clearbit against.
+The results weren't close.

 At 80% accuracy on 10,000 emails, you send 2,000 bounces.
 At 98%, you send 200.